 SINDA/FLUINT is now arguably the most advanced one dimensional thermal/fluids software available in today's market, solving arbitrary fluid flow networks without presuming the application.
 The networks may contain single-phase vapor or liquid as the working fluid, or combinations of liquid and/or vapor at various locations in the network, and even mixtures of reacting or non-reacting working fluids.
 These networks are solved in conjunction with one or more accompanying thermal networks, accounting for the energy flows in and out of the fluid system(s).

 The improvements that yield the most analytic power, however, are hidden ... or at least external to SINDA/FLUINT.
 Until the 1990's, SINDA/FLUINT was primarily used as a batch style code run with manually-generated text input files, although archaic codes such as TRASYS were often used to prepare certain inputs such as radiation factors.
 Now, thanks to a new generation of graphical interfaces, SINDA/FLUINT is primarily used as a "solution engine."
-These interfaces include the nongeometric sketch-pad-style Sinaps®, and the geometry-based Thermal Desktop® (for SINDA conduction/capacitance calculations) with its companion modules RadCAD® (SINDA radiation calculations) and FloCAD® (FLUINT circuits and convective heat transfer calculations).
+These interfaces include the nongeometric sketch-pad-style Sinaps® (now deprecated), and the geometry-based Thermal Desktop® (for SINDA conduction/capacitance calculations) with its companion modules RadCAD® (SINDA radiation calculations) and FloCAD® (FLUINT circuits and convective heat transfer calculations).
 The integration with FloCAD has significantly improved the ease of use for fluid modeling.